 Block individual phone numbers

-- Launch the Phone app.
+- Open the Phone app.

 Join the National Do Not Call registry

-To join, go to the donotcall.gov website and enter the mobile phone number you want to add to the list.
-Or call 1-888-382-1222 from any phone you want on the list.
+To join, go to the official website and enter the mobile phone number you want to be added.
+Alternatively, you can call 1-888-382-1222 from any phone number you want on the list.
 Your number stays on the list until you specifically request removal or change phone numbers.
 The Do Not Call list takes you off business call lists, but it can take up to a month to go into effect.
 Political organizations, charities, and pollsters can still call you.
 Places you’ve done business with over the last 18 months can also legally call you.

 Use your carrier’s resources

-As part of the pledge, taken in partnership with 51 U.S. attorneys general, the carriers will also offer free anti-robocall tools to users.
+As part of the pledge, taken in partnership with 51 U.S. attorneys general, carriers will also offer free anti-robocall tools to users.
 For now, major carriers offer basic free services and premium services for a monthly fee.

-T-Mobile: T-Mobile provides network-level features to combat robocallers and spam calls.
-Scam ID, an automatic system, identifies spam numbers when your phone rings.
-Scam Block lets you block those numbers by dialing #662# on your handset (or turn it off by dialing #632#).
+T-Mobile provides network-side features that run in the background to combat robocallers and spam calls.
+Scam ID identifies spam numbers, while Scam Block lets you block those numbers by dialing #662# on your handset (or turn it off by dialing #632#).

 Use a robocall blocking app

 RoboKiller meets the call scam challenge with predictive call-blocking technology and around-the-clock protection to control who can and can’t call you.
-The app adds spammers to your block list automatically without your phone ringing.
+This app adds spammers to your block list automatically before your iPhone even rings.
 You can reverse the process temporarily if you’re expecting a call from an unknown number.
 Choose the phone numbers you wish to block, and allow the ones you want to go through.
 View all missed and blocked calls to see who’s trying to reach you.
-You can also give spammers some pushback with Answer Bots.

 Truecaller identifies and blocks spam calls and works with a community-based spam list from over 250 million users.
 It automatically identifies spam, fraud, and robocalls before you pick up.

-This app offers protection from over 1.5 million robocallers, telemarketers, and phone scammers with over 1,500 new robocallers identified every day.
-Nomorobo is smart enough to distinguish between good robocalls like weather alerts and bad ones, like telemarketers.
-It does not identify robocalls (which it leaves to you) but it blocks spoofed calls.
+This app offers protection from over 1.5 million robocallers, telemarketers, and phone scammers, with over 1,500 new robocallers identified every day.
+Nomorobo is smart enough to distinguish between good robocalls, like weather alerts, and bad ones, like telemarketers.
+It does not identify robocalls (which it leaves to you), but it blocks spoofed calls.
 Its database contains thousands of robocall messages.

 - How to choose a smartphone by brand, carrier, or features